top of page

 • Larger screens = coarser grind for less energy use

-If particle consistency matters for your next processing step—whether it's pelleting, mixing, or packaging—pay close attention to screen selection.
+If particle consistency is crucial for your next processing step—whether it's pelleting, mixing, or packaging—pay close attention to screen selection.

 3. Plan for Throughput and Load Cycles

-Daily volume matters just as much as material type.
-A mill that's too small will clog and overheat.
-One that's too large will waste energy.
+Daily volume is just as important as material type.
+A mill that is too small will clog and overheat, while one that is too large will waste energy.
+Consider:

 • Pounds or tons per hour